Fallen-Breath/tweakermore/docs/document-en_us.md

 It will also estimate and display your remaining health if it explodes

 - Category: Features
-- Type: hotkey togglable boolean
+- Type: hotkey togglable boolean (Tweak)
 - Default value: *no hotkey*, `false`

 ![infoViewRespawnBlockExplosion](assets/infoViewRespawnBlockExplosion-en_us.png)